 Why do costs vary so much between industries?

 Two main factors: audience value and advertiser competition.
-Finance and B2B have high-value conversions, attracting more advertisers and raising auction prices.
+Finance campaigns, including Reddit ads for finance, have high-value conversions, attracting more advertisers and raising auction prices.
 Gaming has massive inventory (huge Reddit audience), keeping costs low despite popularity.

 How do Reddit costs compare to Google Ads?